 “Traveling: it leaves you speechless, and then turns you into a storyteller.”
 Or, blogger. 🙂

 At the start and conclusion of our volunteering week, we scheduled some time to do a bit of sightseeing.
-For the first installment of this East Coast Excursions series, I wanted to share some highlights from our first day, which was spent in a quaint village of Vermont named Woodstock.
+For the first installment of this East Coast Excursions series, I wanted to share some highlights from our first day, which was spent in a quaint village named Woodstock, Vermont.

-Located in the Green Mountains of Windsor county, the southeastern area named Woodstock is best known for its rich historical roots and charming, small-town essence.
+Located in the Green Mountains of Windsor County, the southeastern area named Woodstock, Vermont is best known for its rich historical roots and charming, small-town essence.

 Our day began as any proper one should: overindulging in a large brunch-buffet!
 (Brace yourself for a cliche, social-media-worthy “food pic”… *eyeroll*)

-The beautiful setting enhanced the enjoyableness of our meal; the Woodstock Inn & Resort boasts of its “preservation of New England history, heritage, and elegance” – and proves true to those words.
-The fine craftsmanship and luxurious furnishings on the inside are mirrored by beautifully manicured gardens and foliage on the outside.
+The beautiful setting enhanced the enjoyableness of our meal.
+The Woodstock Inn & Resort boasts of its “preservation of New England history, heritage, and elegance” – and proves true to those words.
+The fine craftsmanship and luxurious furnishings on the inside are mirrored by the beautifully manicured gardens and foliage outside.

 It was hard to tear ourselves away from the lush grounds of the Inn, but, after all, we had plenty more of Woodstock to enjoy.

 We meandered down the streets of the town for a while, marveling at the beautiful, historic architecture.
-So many of the century-old homes were kept in such good condition and really added to the charm of Woodstock.
+The owners have kept the century-old homes in good condition, so it really added to Woodstock’s charm.